-- (d) Waste energy WECM that is released under abnormal operation (for example, emergencies, shut down) of the project WEG facility shall not be included in the emission reduction calculations. - 7.
-If multiple waste gas streams are available in the project facility and can be used interchangeably for various applications as part of the energy sources in the facility, the recovery of any waste gas stream, which would be totally or partially recovered in the absence of the project activity, shall not be reduced due to the implementation of CDM project activity.
-For such situations, the guidance provided in appendix annex 3 shall be followed. - 8.
+- (c) If the production capacity of the WEG facility is expanded as a result of the project activity, the added production capacity shall be treated as a Greenfield facility;3 - (d) WECM that is released under abnormal operation (for example, emergencies, shut down) of the WEG facility shall not be included in the emission reduction calculations. - 14.
 For project activities which supply useful energy from recovery and use of waste energy to existing recipient facilities, the methodology is applicable to those project activities that generate electricity and/or mechanical energy to supply up to and beyond the maximum capacity of the pre-project equipment of existing recipient facilities.
-The methodology, however, is not applicable to project activities that supply additional thermal energy beyond the maximum pre-project capacity of existing recipient facility(ies).4 - 9.
-The methodology is not applicable to cases where a WECM stream is partially recovered in the absence of the CDM project activity to supply the heat of reaction, and the recovery of this WECM stream is increased under the project activity to replace fossil fuels used for the purpose of supplying heat of reaction. - 10.
-This methodology is also not applicable to project activities where the waste gas/heat recovery project is implemented in a single-cycle power plant (e.g. gas turbine or diesel generator) to generate power.5 However, projects recovering waste energy from single cycle and/or combined cycle power plants or any power only generation plant for the purpose of generation of heat only can apply this methodology. - 11.
-No emission reduction credits can be claimed at and beyond the end of the lifetime of the waste energy generation equipment.
-The emission reduction credits can be claimed up to the end of the lifetime of the waste energy generation equipment.
-The remaining lifetime of the equipment should be determined using the latest version of the "Tool to determine the remaining lifetime of equipment". - 12.
-In case the equipment at recipient facility(ies) that will be displaced by the project activity reaches end of its lifetime during the crediting period, separate guidance is provided in the section on the identification of baseline scenario below. - 13.
-The extent of use of waste energy from the waste energy generation WEG facilities in the absence of the CDM project activity will be determined in accordance with the procedures to this methodology provided in:
+The methodology, however, is not applicable to project activities that supply additional thermal energy beyond the maximum pre-project capacity of existing recipient facility(ies).4 - 15.
+The methodology is not applicable to cases where a WECM stream is partially recovered in the absence of the CDM project activity to supply the heat of reaction, and the recovery of this WECM stream is increased under the project activity to replace fossil fuels used for the purpose of supplying heat of reaction. - 16.
+This methodology is also not applicable to project activities where the waste gas/heat recovery project is implemented in a single-cycle power plant (e.g. gas turbine or diesel generator) to generate power.5 However, projects recovering waste energy from single cycle and/or combined cycle power plants or any power only generation plant for the purpose of generation of heat only can apply this methodology. - 17.
+No emission reduction credits can be claimed at and beyond the end of the lifetime of the waste energy generation equipment. - 18.
+In case the equipment at recipient facility(ies) that will be displaced by the project activity reaches end of its lifetime during the crediting period, separate guidance is provided in the section on the identification of baseline scenario below. - 19.
+The extent of use of waste energy from the WEG facilities in the absence of the CDM project activity will be determined in accordance with the procedures to this methodology provided in: - (a) Appendix 1 for Greenfield project facilities; and - (b) Appendix 2 for existing project facilities. - 20.
+If multiple WECM are available in the WEG facility and can be used interchangeably for various applications as part of the energy sources in the WEG facility, the implementation of the CDM project activity shall not result in the reduction of the recovery of any WECM, which would be totally or partially recovered in the absence of

-See the section on identification of baseline scenario for guidance on added capacity and Greenfield facilities.
+3 See the section on identification of baseline scenario for guidance on added capacity and Greenfield facilities.